awsdocs/aws-dms-step-by-step/doc_source/chap-oracle2postgresql.steps.configureoracle.md

    SELECT on ALL_VIEWS (required if views are exposed)
    ```

-1. If your Oracle database is an AWS RDS database, then connect to it as an administrative user, and run the following command to ensure that archive logs are retained on your RDS source for 24 hours:
+1. If your Oracle database is an Amazon RDS database, then connect to it as an administrative user, and run the following command to ensure that archive logs are retained on your RDS source for 24 hours:

    ```
    exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);
    ```

-   If your Oracle source is an AWS RDS database, it will be placed in ARCHIVELOG MODE if, and only if, you enable backups\.
+   If your Oracle source is an Amazon RDS database, it will be placed in ARCHIVELOG MODE if, and only if, you enable backups\.

 1. Run the following command to enable supplemental logging at the database level, which AWS DMS requires: